rsilver24/ImporiV1/README.md

 Dice.cs — The dice rolling and registration code.
 Provides the 'rolling animation' and number registration features.

 FollowThePath.cs — The waypoint management code.
 Provides the movent and waypoint space movement features.

+Impori.mov — A visual representation of Impori working on my computer with the file uploaded into this repository.